amitkapilkumar/Web-Scrapper/README.md

 - Additional logic needs to be added to support multiple depth crawling.
 - text content can also be parsed and stored in db / files, for having simple search capability.
 - Addtional integration test suite or  Refactroing can be done provided with additional time.
+- Addtional thin client / webpage could have been added to manually test the crawl response.

 ## API / endpoint